rajinwonderland/react-code-blocks/CONTRIBUTING.md

 ### Questions?

-Feel free to contact either [@rajinwonderland](https://github.com/rajinwonderland) or [@thomasmost](https://github.com/thomasmost) if you have any questions about contributing.
+Feel free to contact either [@rajinwonderland](https://github.com/rajinwonderland) if you have any questions about contributing.